Nazarín: Plot

 A midget professes love for Andara despite saying she is ugly.
-Pinto, who is visiting the area, sees Beatriz, accuses her of being "a priest's lover" and demands that she leave with him.
-Nazario says she is struggling with Satan but should resist temptation.
-When she asks how he guessed something was wrong, Nazario responds, "It's not guessing, it's knowing."

-Andara insists that they must flee.
+Beatrice's ex Pinto, visiting, sees her, accuses her of being "a priest's lover" and demands that she leave with him.
+Nazario says she is struggling with Satan but should resist.
+When she asks how he guessed something was wrong, Nazario responds, "It's not guessing; it's knowing."
+Andara insists that they flee.
 Nazario responds only thieves flee and the divine will not forsake them.
-Beatriz tells Nazario she trusts him, and quotes from the Bible: "If I can carry your load on my back, I will."
-Andara accuses Nazario of loving Beatriz more, but he tries to demonstrate a Christian love for both.
+Beatriz tells Nazario she trusts him, and quotes from the Bible: "If I can carry your load on my back, I will".
+Andara accuses Nazario of preferring Beatriz, but he asserts a Christian love for both.

 Discovered by a search party, Andara and Nazario are arrested: Beatriz begs for his release.
 Pinto tells Beatriz's mother that Beatriz should go with him.
-When Beatriz meets her mother, Beatriz sings Nazario's praises and speaks of his miracles.
+However, Beatriz sings Nazario's praises and speaks of his miracles.
 Her mother's response that Beatriz loves Nazario "like a man" sends Beatriz into a psychotic episode.

-Nazario's cellmates insult and physically abuse him.
+Nazario's cellmates insult and assault him.
 Nazario suffers a crisis of faith, shouting, "For the first time in my life, I find it hard to forgive.
 But I forgive you.
 It is my Christian duty.
 But I also scorn you!
 And I feel guilty, not knowing how to separate scorn from forgiveness."
 A cellmate intervenes and Nazario gives him his money.

 Nazario is accused of insanity and disobedience.
 As he is led away, Pinto and Beatriz pass by, but without recognition.
 Nazario passes a fruit seller who offers a pineapple, saying, "Take this charity, and may God be with you."
 Nazario seems overcome with confusion.
 He refuses it twice, but then takes it and says, "May God repay you."
 He is led away, distraught.